Arendal Municipality: Healthcare

 The municipality organises general practitioner services, such as the primary doctor scheme, accident and emergency departments, physiotherapy, public health centers and school medical services, home nursing care, midwifery services and nursing homes or living arrangements for around-the-clock nursing and care.
 Sørlandet Hospital has a visiting location in Arendal and offers specialist health services in somatics, psychiatry and addiction treatment.

-International relations

-Twin towns — sister cities
+Twin towns – sister cities

 Arendal has sister city agreements with the following places: